“Smart people seem to have caused me most of my problems.”

 GM: As for Talal’s hobbies, it’s fairly common gossip that the Saudi prince loves to dance and party his nights away in the French Quarter.
-Beyond that (if carousing can be called a hobby), Christina has also picked up that he enjoys boating, water-skiing, betting on horses at the track, and eating out.
-The Saudi prince might, of course, have other notable hobbies, but those are the ones that other people can most readily observe.
-If Talal is a bibliophile with a private passion for reading, Christina is in little position to know.
+Beyond that (if carousing can be called a hobby), Christina has also picked up that he enjoys boating, water-skiing, betting on horses at the fairgrounds, and eating out at fine restaurants like Antoine’s and Commander’s Palace.

 GM: “Sam?”
 Christina raises a questioning eyebrow.
-“Oh, you must mean Samantha Watts.
+“Oh, you mean Sami.
 She’s doing very well for herself.
 She’s attending, or it might have been throwing, another gallery exhibition in a few days.
 Money agrees with her.”